harinigowda09042003-source/excel-learning/README.md

   - Monthly order trends
   - Payment method preferences
-  - Impact of distance on delivery duration and delays
+  - Impact of distance on delivery duration and delays This project demonstrates my ability to convert raw operational data into actionable business insights using Excel.

 📊 Excel Files
 📁 Excel_Functions.xlsx